victorbnl/password-generator-cli/README.md

 ### Windows

-Either build and link each file manually, adapt the Makefile, use WSL or Git Bash or install Linux
+**Recommended:** use WSL or Git Bash

+If you don't want to, try to build it on Windows directly but I will not be able to help you a lot with it